If you are giving birth soon then you’ve probably already thought about what your baby is going to wear home from hospital.

 Anyone who’s spent time in a hospital before will tell you they can be surprisingly cold places.

-So to keep you feet warm, it’s advisable to pack some thick, cozy and non-slip socks.
+So to keep you feet warm, I would advise that you pack some thick, cozy and non-slip socks.

 In addition, it might be a good idea to pack some slippers or sandals, particularly ones that are easy to slip on and off (the last thing you want to be doing is bending down to do up straps).